 As the mind becomes completely empty, your whole energy becomes a flame of awakening.
 This flame is the result of meditation.
-So you can say meditation is another name of watching, witnessing, observing—without any judgment, without any evaluation.
+So, you can say meditation is another name for watching, witnessing, observing — without any judgment, without any evaluation.
 Just by watching, you immediately get out of the mind.”

-Along the way, a couple of points have become clear and perhaps they could be helpful for someone else.
+Along the way, a couple of points have become clear, and perhaps they may be helpful to someone else.

 Finally, these awakenings, this watchfulness that arises in meditation, has to be taken into daily life.
 With this watchingness, there are more moments of action and fewer of reaction, but when reaction appears, it is watched without judgment just like the watching of thought.
 And, it is here in this daily life that the watchingness is crystalized into Being conscious.
 And that truly is a splendor.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Order the book Here.